terrywbrady/UsingAppScript/PITCHME.md

  - onOpen()
  - onEdit()

-+++
-#### Packaged for the Chrome Store as an Add-On
-- Offered to the Public
-  - For Sale or For Free
-- Offered to your Google Apps Domain
-- Offered Privately by URL

 ---
 ### Why Use Google Apps Script?
 - It is available where your users already are |